Using your own router for home broadband

 BT

-BT recommends its own router for maximum performance, but you can use a third party router if you prefer.
+BT recommends its own router for maximum performance (BT's router isn't bad but this statement is a little laughable when you compare it alongside some of the higher-end stuff on the market), but you can use a third party router if you prefer.
 You need to use the login bthomehub@btbroadband.com with the password 'bt' when setting up the PPPoE networking protocol.
-BT can’t support you to set up your alternative router, but business broadband customers can opt in to Enhanced IT Support.
-This is a premium service which can offer technical support, including third party routers.
+BT can’t support you to set up your alternative router, but business broadband customers can get enhanced IT support.
+This is a premium service which can offer technical support, including for third-party routers.

 Virgin Media